zfs-old-crap/linkytime/docs/DeveloperGuide.md

       Expected: The first meeting above will be displayed.

 5. Finding a meeting in an empty meeting list.
-   1. Prerequisite: There are no meetings in the meeting list.
+   1. Prerequisites: There are no meetings in the meeting list.
    2. Test case: `find this`<br>
       Expected: No meetings shown.

 6. Finding a meeting with keywords that do not fit any meetings.
-   1. Prerequisite:
+   1. Prerequisites:
       1. There is a module in the module list at index 1 named `CS2101`.
       2. There is a meeting in the meeting list which was added using the command `add n/Lecture u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/lecturequiz`.
       3. There is a meeting in the meeting list which was added using the command `add n/Tutorial u/https://www.zoom.com d/25-03-2022 1400 dur/1.5 m/1 r/Y t/recorded t/tutorialquiz`<br>